The Second Stage Turbine Blade

-The Second Stage Turbine Blade is the debut studio album released by rock band Coheed and Cambria.
+The Second Stage Turbine Blade is the debut studio album by American progressive rock band Coheed and Cambria.
 It was originally released on March 5, 2002 through Equal Vision Records.
-It is their first album and part two of a tetralogy, telling the story of The Amory Wars.
+It is their first album and part one of a tetralogy, telling the story of The Amory Wars.
 It was re-released on September 20, 2005, and included three previously unreleased bonus tracks.

 Story

 The album introduces the husband and wife characters Coheed and Cambria, the characters from whom the band's name originates.